Jobs

 Role Requirements:

-* As this is a fixed-term contract, you will require current work rights in Australia that match the tenure of this role.
+* As this is a fixed-term contract, you will require current work rights in Australia that match the tenure of this role

-* Successful applicants are subject to a National Police Clearance, and background, integrity, and reference checks to Curtin's satisfaction.
+* Successful applicants are subject to a National Police Clearance, and background, integrity, and reference checks to Curtin's satisfaction

-* This role requires that the successful candidate undergo and maintain an up-to-date Working with Children Check.
+* This role requires that the successful candidate must undergo and maintain an up-to-date Working with Children Check.

 * Interstate and/or overseas travel may be required.